authrocket/authrocket-ruby/README.md

 Your AuthRocket API key.
 Required to use the API (but not if only performing JWT verification of login tokens).

 `AUTHROCKET_JWT_KEY = jsk_SAMPLE`
 Used to perform JWT signing verification of login tokens.
 Not required if validating all tokens using the API instead.
+Also not required if LOGINROCKET_URL is set and RS256 keys are being used, as public keys will be auto-retrieved.
 This is a realm-specific value, so like `AUTHROCKET_REALM`, set it on a per-use basis if using multiple realms.

 `AUTHROCKET_REALM = rl_SAMPLE`
 Sets an application-wide default realm ID.
 If you're using a single realm, this is definitely easiest.
 Certain multi-tenant apps might using multiple realms.
 In this case, don't set this globally, but include it as part of the `:credentials` set for each API method.